gravitational/careers/challenges/platform/troubleshooting.md

 # Summary

-This exercise simulates a simulated troubleshooting session where several faults and failures have been created in a sample environment, requiring the candidate to investigate and solve problems.
+This exercise simulates a troubleshooting session where several faults and failures have been created in a sample environment, requiring the candidate to investigate and solve problems.

 # Requirements